 Aishatu and her daughter, Ummi

-Aishatu: I had been thinking of sending my daughter off to get married before completing her secondary education (like most Muslim girls in my community do) but my views changed after I joined Women for Women International’s Signature Program.
+Aishatu: I had been thinking of sending my daughter off to get married before completing her secondary education (like most Muslim girls in my community do) but my views changed after I joined Women for Women International’s Stronger Women Stronger Nations Program.
 I learned the dangers I would be putting my daughter in.
 I realized that I would also be violating her human rights, just as mine were violated many years ago when I got married at the age of 15.
 So, I decided to ensure that I would teach my daughters what I was taught so that they can choose a course in life that would be different from mine.